 Avoiding the things that make you miserable can guide you.

-Beware of this one tho and remember steps #11 and #7.
+Beware of this one, though, and remember steps #11 and #7.

 13. Write a list of people you’re envious of

-And get honest about your reasons to feel that way.
+And get honest about the reasons why you feel that way.